ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

 * A **RavenDB Cluster** is one or more machines (nodes) that have been joined together, working to achieve the same goal.
   The cluster distributes work among the various nodes, handles failures, recovery and more.
-  This is done by using the Raft consensus protocol, the cluster members vote to select a strong leader among themselves.
+  This is done by using the Raft consensus protocol, the cluster Member nodes elect a [Leader](../../server/cluster/cluster-view#cluster-nodes-types) - a node that manages the cluster state.
 <br/>
 * This view shows your cluster's current state and structure.
 <br/>